vdaas/web/content/docs/overview/component/agent.md

 - Update
   - Create a request to update the specific vectors to the new vectors.
   - Requested vectors are stored in the `vqueue`.
-- Delete
+- Remove
   - Create a request to remove the specific vectors from NGT indexes.
   - Requested vectors are stored in the `vqueue`.
 - GetObject
-  - Get the information of the indexed vectors.
+  - Get the information on the indexed vectors.
 - Exist
-  - Check the specific vectors are already inserted or not.
+  - Check whether the specific vectors are already inserted or not.
 - CreateIndex
   - Create a new NGT index structure in memory using vectors stored in the `vqueue` and the existing NGT index structure if it exists.
 - SaveIndex